NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

      ```cmd
      wsl --running --list
      ```
      This will list any running distributions.
-For the update to be successful, WSL needs to have comletely stopped running (ie. no distributions running)
+For the update to be successful, WSL needs to have completely stopped running (ie. no distributions running)
      - Restart Docker and rerun steps 1-3 to confirm it was successful

 #### If you are not using WSL2, you can check and manage your RAM allocation in the Docker desktop application.